5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 - `CPUFriend.kext` and `CPUFriendDataProvider.kext`.
 Create your own DataProvider kext using [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend), replace the existing one and enable both
 - `NVMeFix.kext`: recommended for all 3rd party NVMe SSD drives
 - `FeatureUnlock`: see comments for details
-- `RestrictEvents`: see comments for details
+- `RestrictEvents`: Only required when using `MacPro7,1` SMBIOS.
+Needs `revpatch=auto` boot-arg to disable Warning about unpopulated RAM slots.
 </details>

 ## Installation